Speaking Style Conversion With Discrete Self-Supervised Units

 The Hebrew University of Jerusalem, Israel

-We formalise the setup of speaking style conversion (SSC) as opposed to traditional voice conversion, which considers voice texture only.
+We formalise the setup of speaking style conversion as opposed to traditional voice conversion, which considers voice texture only.
 While VC methods, in this case speech resynthesis, change the spectral features so the new utterance sounds like the new speaker, they do not change the rhythm and pitch.
 SSC on the other hand matches the faster speaking style, and the target speaker’s tendency to finish sentences with a pitch increase.
 White lines on the spectrograms show the pitch contour.
-This a real sample converted by our approach.
-As there is a variance within speaking style we do not expect the converted speech to match the target exactly.
+This is a real sample converted by our approach.

 Abstract